-Dr. James Geller is Professor and Chair of the Computer Science Department at the New Jersey Institute of Technology.
+Dr. James Geller is Professor and former Chair of the Computer Science Department at the New Jersey Institute of Technology.
 He currently serves as Associate Dean for Research of the College of Computing Sciences at NJIT.
 He received his PhD from the State University of New York at Buffalo in 1988 in Computer Science, with a focus on AI/Knowledge Representation.

 Between 2006 and 2012 Dr. Geller was Co-Principal Investigator on several federal grants, totaling over $2,500,000, on auditing methods, abstraction algorithms and software tools for important medical terminology systems such as the Unified Medical Language System (UMLS) and the Systematized Nomenclature of Medicine – Clinical Terms (SNOMED CT).
-He is currently investigator on an NSF grant for teaching Cyber Security (iSECURE).
+From 2012-2015 he was investigator on an NSF grant for teaching Cyber Security (iSECURE).
 Currently he is co-PI on a major NIH grant on family-based quality assurance for Biomedical Ontologies.

 In 2012 Dr. Geller was inducted as a Fellow of the American College of Medical Informatics (ACMI).